 Some of the benefits of large publication media coverage are:

-Brand visibility and reputation
+- Improved brand visibility and reputation

-Facilitate user acquisition
+- Facilitating user acquisition

-Gain investor or partner interest
+- Gaining investor or partner interest

-Attract more talent
+- Attracting more talent

 Of course, nowadays, there are digital PR agencies that can help you with all these things.